 Editor: This text might be read as suggesting that change log segments are the points at which trucation is permitted to take place.
 I don't think this is the case. (img)

-A chain of Change Logs MAY continue all the way back to the inception of the Resource Set and contain Change Events for every change made since then.
-However, to avoid maintaining this ever growing list of Change Logs indefinitely, a TRS Server MAY truncate the log at a suitable point the chain.
+A chain of Change Logs MAY continue all the way back to the inception of the Tracked Resource Set and contain Change Events for every change made since then.
+However, to avoid maintaining this ever growing list of Change Logs indefinitely, a TRS Server MAY truncate the log at a suitable point in the chain.
 This can be accomplished by deleting the oldest segments of the Change Log and/or by removing the triples that reference them.
 In any case, TRS Clients MUST be prepared to receive HTTP status code 404 (Not found) when navigating the “previous” reference from a final or stale Change Log segment.

 2.3.6.1 To ensure that a new TRS Client can always get started, the Change Log MUST contain the base cutoff event of the corresponding Base, and all Change Events more recent than it.
 Thus the TRS Server is only allowed to truncate Change Events older than the base cutoff event.
 When the Base has no base cutoff event (i.e., the Base enumerates the Tracked Resource Set at the start of time), the Change Log MUST contain all Change Events back to the start of time; i.e., no truncation is allowed.